CenturyLinkCloud/PublicKB/Marketplace/Providers/CenturyLink Marketplace Provider Program Guide.md

 ### Audience

-* CenturyLink Marketplace Applicant, Candidate and Provider firms
+* CenturyLink Marketplace Applicant, Candidate, and Provider firms
 * CenturyLink Employees

 The CenturyLink Marketplace Provider Program is designed to provide additional value within CenturyLink’s enterprise cloud computing platform and other strategic CenturyLink products and offerings, through partnerships with innovative technology and service providers.
 The CenturyLink Marketplace provides an online catalog of installable software and solutions, allowing consumers to browse and purchase in a self-service, low friction consumption model.
 The Marketplace also provides a quick and easy way for CenturyLink sales force to help customers purchase solutions.